Stay right here for our final news roundup and information overload.

 You know, any president's having a birthday.

-There's a huge party of celebration.
+There's a huge party, a celebration.

-Here they don't even want to mention it's the biggest cover-up ever.
+Here, they don't even want to mention it's the biggest cover-up ever.

-Uh they have that big G20 summit.
+They have that big G20 summit.

-The main event is the gala dinner, and he's the honoree, and he's too frail and feeble to go to it.
+The main event is the Gala dinner, and he's the honoree, and he's too frail and feeble to go to it.

 How tough is it to go to sit in a chair at a dinner?

-You couldn't even handle that.
+He couldn't even handle that.

 So this is now a year from now, two years from now, and they don't have any bench.

-Uh Joe Concha, what's your analysis?
+Joe Concha, what's your analysis?

 Where are we now?